jbequ5/Enigma-Machine-Miner/Subsystems/Intelligence.md

 **Phase 6 – Log & Transparency**
 Full audit trail (before/after metrics, calibration curves, proposed vs. applied tweaks) is written to the Defense Subsystem and made available to contributors and governance.

+**Phase 7 — Meta-Stall Reflection & Idea-Bank Recommendation**
+When multi-signal stall detection triggers (calibration error plateau, Advice Success Score stagnation, Training Utility flattening, etc.), Synapse performs structured reflection: “What would have helped the system learn faster/more robustly?
+What missing signal, objective, process, or architectural change would improve the four objectives or flywheel acceleration?”
+It queries learning_ideas.md for the highest-scoring matching ideas, triggers immediate re-scoring of top candidates, and generates 1–3 concrete, testable proposals.
+All proposals are sandbox-tested by Defense, scored by the Neural-Net Scoring Head, and gated by current tuning.md freedom level.

-## How Calibration Error Drives Learning
+### How Calibration Error Drives Learning
 Calibration error is the difference between the NN’s predicted probability/impact and the actual observed outcome.
 It is the primary signal that updates the NN weights and informs the Meta-RL Loop’s self-tweaks.
 This makes the system learn from verified performance rather than proxy metrics.

-## Integration with Neural-Net Scoring Head
+### Integration with Neural-Net Scoring Head
 The NN Scoring Head is the evaluation brain that feeds the loop.
 It takes a ~128-dimension feature vector (60/40 EFS components, graph centrality, utilization EMA, replay rate, freshness, provenance flags, heterogeneity score for planning only, operations telemetry) and outputs predictions for the four objectives plus uncertainty estimates.

 The loop uses these predictions to compute calibration error, which then updates the NN itself.

-## How Outputs Propagate Back to the EM Level
+### How Outputs Propagate Back to the EM Level
 1. The loop produces updated global approximations (weights, thresholds, strategy templates, LLM routing maps).
 2. Synapse pushes these approximations to the Operations layer.
 3. When a new EM run starts (or the wizard runs), Operations loads the latest global approximations.
 The EM begins with these tuned defaults.